"Psychology and Medicine: Translational Research on Stress, Behavior and Disease"

 Applicants should also arrange for three letters of reference to be sent directly to us from the referees.
 Referees can email them as PDF attachments to [email protected], E-mail reference letters should have the referrer's digital signature and be sent from the referrer's e-mail address.

 Review process.
-Soon after the closing date for applications on January 2, 2019, we will review all applications, identify the most competitive applicants and conduct phone or in-person interviews to inform final decisions and to determine appropriate faculty mentors.
+Soon after the closing date for applications, we will review all applications, identify the most competitive applicants and conduct phone or in-person interviews to inform final decisions and to determine appropriate faculty mentors.
 Final decisions will be made on the basis of the strength of the applicant, fit with the program, and maintaining a balance of interests among the fellows.

 The Faculty of the Department of Psychiatry of the University of California, San Francisco, affirms as one of its major priorities the training of women and minorities for academic careers.
 Underrepresented minorities are encouraged to apply.